Anki-code1/dnsviz/README.md

 commands typical for that operating system.
 DNSViz can also be installed on Mac OS X using Homebrew or MacPorts.

-The remainer of this section covers other methods of installation, including a list of [dependencies](#dependencies), installation to a [virtual environment](#installation-in-a-virtual-environment), and [notes for installing on RHEL 8 or 9 or CentOS Stream 8 or 9,](#rhel-89-or-centos-stream-89-notes)).
+The remainder of this section covers other methods of installation, including a list of [dependencies](#dependencies), installation to a [virtual environment](#installation-in-a-virtual-environment), and [notes for installing on RHEL 8 or 9 or CentOS Stream 8 or 9,](#rhel-89-or-centos-stream-89-notes)).